sodadata/docs/api-docs/public-api-to-grafana.md

 ## Prepare to use the Soda Cloud API

 1. As per best practice, set up a new Python virtual environment so that you can keep your projects isolated and avoid library clashes.
-The example below uses the built-in venv module to create, then activate, a virtual environment named `soda-grafana`.
-(Run `deactivate` to close the virtual environment when you wish.)<br />
+The example below uses the built-in venv module to create, then navigate to and activate, a virtual environment named `soda-grafana`.
+Run `deactivate` to close the virtual environment when you wish.<br />
     ```shell
     python3 -m venv ~/venvs/soda-grafana

+    cd venvs

-    source ~/venvs/soda-grafana
+    source soda-grafana/bin/activate
     ```
 2. Run the following command to install the requests libraries in your virtual environment that you need to connect to Soda Cloud API endpoints. <br />Because this exercise moves the data it extracts from your Soda Cloud account into a PostgreSQL data source, it requires the `psycopg2` library.
 Alternatively, you can list and save all the requirements in a `requirements.txt` file, then install them from the command-line using `pip install -r requirements.txt`.
 If you use a different type of data source, find a corresponding plugin, or check SQLAlchemy's built-in database compatibility.
 ```shell
 pip install requests psycopg2
 ```
-3. In your working directory, create a new file named `apiscan.py`.
+3. In the same directory, create a new file named `apiscan.py`.
 Paste the following contents into the file to define an ApiScan class, which you will use to interact with the Soda Cloud API.
     ```python
     import os
     import requests